“The way we do anything is the way we do everything.”

 The Pillars of Life

-My life’s philosophy is to always do my best in everything that I do.
+My life’s philosophy is to always do my best in everything I do.

 This translates to taking care of myself and those around me.

 However, before taking care of others, I must first take care of myself.

 But how I take care of myself indicates how I will take care of others.

 That’s because how I do one thing is more or less how I do everything.